AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 2. To show all the datasets that exist in Adobe Experience Platform, perform the `Show Tables` query.

-## Algorithmic pruning of large lookup datasets

-When creating a connection, you can add large datasets for lookup purposes.
-For example, a dataset representing a product catalog so descriptive product information can be looked up when building reports and visualizations.
-Such a large lookup dataset can exceed the maximum of 10 million unique lookups currently implemented as a guardrail, resulting in additional data being skipped.

-You can request an algorithmic pruning of a large lookup dataset.
-This algorithmic pruning only keeps data in the lookup dataset that matches the keys in your event dataset.
-This way, you don't need to load the entire unpruned lookup dataset.
-Old or less frequently used items are removed, which might slightly affect reports but brings significant benefits.
-The algorithm looks back 90 days and updates weekly.

-Contact your Adobe support team for further information and to enable this capability.

 >[!MORELIKETHIS]
 >
 >Blog: [How to Leverage Event, Lookup, and Profile Datasets in Adobe Customer Journey Analytics](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-blogs/how-to-leverage-event-lookup-and-profile-datasets-in-adobe/ba-p/681478)